EZ-Tang/Monte-Carlo-Simulator/README.md

 But using this will require specifying the montecarlo package whenever a method is needed to be called.
 ## Demo
 ### Using Die
-To initalize a die (e.g. a regular one with six faces):
+To initalize a die (e.g. a regular die with six faces):

     newDie = Die([1,2,3,4,5,6])

-To change the weight of a die (e.g. change the weight of face '6' to 5.
+To change the weight of a die (e.g. change the weight of face '6' to 5).

     newDie.change_weight(6, 5)